Nurse practitioner: United States

-The scope of practice for a NP in the USA is defined by law and varies depending on the jurisdiction.
+The scope of practice for a NP in the US is defined by law and varies depending on the jurisdiction.
 Because the profession is state-regulated, the scope of practice varies by state.
 Some states allow NPs to have full practice authority; however, in other states, a written collaborative or supervisory agreement with a physician is legally required for practice.
 Autonomous practice was introduced in the 1980s, mostly in states facing a physician shortage or that struggled to find enough healthcare providers to work in rural areas.
 The extent of this collaborative agreement and the roles, duties, responsibilities, nursing treatments, and pharmacologic recommendations again vary widely between states.

 NPs are legally able to examine patients, diagnose medical conditions, prescribe most medications, and deliver treatments.
 There is variation in the level of supervision required for NPs across different states.
 As of 2023, 27 states grant NPs full practice authority, meaning they can practice independently without physician oversight or supervision.
 The remaining 23 states require NPs to have a collaborative agreement with a physician to provide patient care.
 Within these 23 states, 11 further require NPs to have physician supervision or delegation for specific aspects of practice, though the physician might not be physically present at the treatment location.